 As Christians, we search The Scriptures to find answers about how to deal with abuse.
 But, many times we fail to understand what God's Word has to say, or is saying to us.
 This is often because we are looking for the chapter and verse that has the answers we need when what we must learn is how to understand and apply God's Principles to our lives.

-The definition for abuse in the dictionary is to; treat badly by mistreatment, violence, neglect, exploitation, molestation, battering, hurting, and injury.
-Abuse is harsh and insulting language, name-calling, and the use of foul language, insults, invective, criticism, and verbal attacks, as well as physical mistreatment.
+The definition of abuse in the dictionary is to; treat badly by mistreatment, violence, neglect, exploitation, molestation, battering, hurting, and injury.
+Abuse is harsh and insulting language, name-calling, and the use of foul language, insults, invective, blame, criticism, and verbal attacks, as well as physical mistreatment.

 A principle is a truth that is a foundation for other truths, a rule of conduct.
 We are going to find many of our Father’s Principles in the following Scriptures, and we are going to learn how to apply them to our lives.

 In Ephesians 5:22 - 6:7 (NKJV) Paul wrote,